matthewrdev/fa2cs/Readme.md

 `FontAwesomeIcons.cs` is one file that will rarely change...
 Is an entire package dependency really necessary for one file? 🤔

+If you think it is, please raise an issue against this repository.

 # Credits

  * [Font Awesome](https://fontawesome.com/): The amazing Font Awesome icon set.